dcmi/dc-srap/docs/srap-profile.md

 Recommended practice in SRAP is to use the COAR Controlled Vocabulary for Resource Type Genres[^8], which allows precise description of the type with terms like _doctoral thesis_, _master thesis_ and _bachelor thesis_ as well as _journal article_ and _research report_.

-## Status and dates
+## Dates

-SRAP makes it possible to express the status of a scholarly in a publishing workflow in multiple ways.
-The Publication Status element indicates the current status, while many date fields can be used to express the date of important events in the lifecycle of the resource.
+The many date fields in SRAP can be used to express the date of important events in the lifecycle of the resource.

-### Publication Status (srap:publicationStatus)

-The stage of the resource in the publishing workflow.
-Recommended practice is to use a publication status value from the [OpenAIRE Publication Version vocabulary](https://guidelines.openaire.eu/en/latest/literature/field_publicationversion.html).

-NOTE: Publication status should be used when there are several versions of the same resource, and publication status can be used for telling them apart.
-Status information should be accompanied with an appropriate date specification whenever such date can be obtained from the resource itself or metadata linked to it.

 ### Date Issued (dct:issued)